Table of Contents

 Therefore the bowl and spindle tapers need to match precisely for the smooth operation of the centrifuge.
-Any mismatch between the conical surfaces leads to the bowl mass being located off-center from the rotating axis.
+Any mismatch between the conical surfaces leads to the bowl mass being off-center from the rotating axis.
 At the operating speed of the bowl, this can cause imbalance and lead to excessive centrifuge vibrations.

-There are precision machined surfaces in the middle section of the bowl spindle for mounting the bearings.
+Precision machined surfaces in the middle section of the bowl spindle for mounting the bearings.

 The lower part of the bowl spindle has a worm gear mounted on it.
 In some smaller centrifuges, this gear is integral to the bowl spindle.

 Bowl spindle runout is an essential checkpoint during disc centrifuge repair.
-Small deviations in the spindle’s straightness can occur over time, leading to a slight runout at the top of the shaft.
+Minor deviations in the spindle’s straightness can occur over time, leading to a slight runout at the top of the shaft.
 The loss of concentricity leads to excessive centrifuge vibrations due to the rotating bowl mass being off-center.

 The control paring disc is part of the operating water system of ‘self-cleaning’ centrifuges.
-It is a non-rotating part that functions as a water conveying device.
+It is a non-rotating part that functions as a water-conveying device.
 It transfers water from the stationary frame of the centrifuge to the rotating bowl assembly.

-In a fully assembled centrifuge, the control paring disc is stationary and is positioned within the underside of the rotating bowl body.
+In a fully assembled centrifuge, the control paring disc is stationary and positioned within the underside of the rotating bowl body.
 It discharges the water in the form of a jet that enters the open cavity inside the rotating distributing ring (explained below).
 This mechanism allows the transfer of the operating water between the stationary and rotating parts of the bowl.

 The distributing cone is part of the rotating bowl assembly.
 It is located within the bowl body above the sliding piston (described below).